 These pre-planned Rwanda safaris in Nyungwe Forest national park are all-inclusive and can be customized to meet any traveler’s demands.

 Nyungwe Forest National Park

 Chimpanzee Trekking, Nature Walks, Birding, Community, Holidays

 Nyungwe forest national park is one of the few remaining tropical mountainous rain forests in Africa located in south western part of Rwanda.
-The Nyungwe forest is a home to about 13 primate species that include habituated Chimpanzees, Rare Angolan colobus monkey, l’hoest monkey, owl faced, baboons, red tailed monkeys among others which are always visited on foot.
+The Nyungwe forest is a home to about 13 primate species which include habituated Chimpanzees, Rare Angolan colobus monkey, l’hoest monkey, owl faced, baboons, red tailed monkeys among others which are always visited on foot.
 Some of them being rare this range.
 Besides primates the forest is rich in terms of bird life with excellent opportunities to see variety of fascinating bird species some of them being endemic to the Albertine rift region hosting around 310 bird species.
 Besides these visitors are open to nature walks to see waterfalls, Forest canopy walk, as well as enjoying culture of people who stay adjacent to this forest

 Nyungwe Forest National Park is found in the South Western part of Rwanda.
 It is bordered by the Rwanda-Burundi border in the South.
 Lake Kivu and the Democratic Republic of Congo lie on the west side of the park.